-- While the structure of the JMS API set is consistent, only a subset of specific class and instance methods are present.
-You should check for the availability of a specific API on the API reference docs before counting on it. - A number of type-specific APIs have been collapsed to a single API, since JavaScript is a non-typed programming language; i.e. on the Message object there's just a setObjectProperty method, no setIntProperty, setLongProperty, setStringProperty, etc. - StreamMessage is not implemented.
+While remaining consistent with the structure of the JMS API, only a subset of specific class and instance methods are implemented.
+You should check for the availability of a specific API on the API Reference Docs before counting on it.